sourcegraph/about/content/blogposts/2022/search-tidbits-episode-1.md

 ### Curate groups of repos to search over

 Create your own groups of repositories to search using `search contexts`.
-I use this to group the top 100 starred GH repositories by language.
+I use this to group the top 100 starred GitHub repositories by language.
 It's really handy to search for examples in a language that I'm new to, like finding how library calls are used.